rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 1. Install [Ubuntu 20.04](https://ubuntu.com/download/server) if you want to benefit from the Wireguard Module natively shipped in the Linux Kernel.
 Or install any other OS flavor compatible with Pi-Hole.
 2. Download and execute **setup.sh** from this repository.
-3. Make sure your router or firewall is forwarding incoming UDP packets on Port 51515 to the Ubuntu 20.04 Minimal LTS Server, that you ran the **setup.sh** script on.

 ```bash
 curl -O https://raw.githubusercontent.com/rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/master/setup.sh